iphone boy mirror selfie aesthetic

 Remember, the goal is to complement, not compete.
 Choose a background that enhances your look without overpowering it.

-Perfecting the Lighting
+Perfecting the lighting

 1. Find a spot where the light is diffused, not harsh.